Synonym(s)

 Rare differential diagnoses:

-Otherwise, a causal therapy is not known.
-In the acquired forms treatment of the underlying disease attempt with PUVA therapy or external retinoid.
+A causal therapy is otherwise not known.
+In the acquired forms, the treatment of the underlying disease is in the foreground (especially diabetes control!).

-Symptomatic is the use of highly potent corticosteroid externals (also on large areas), which has proven to be effective according to own experience and according to the experience of some authors.
-Injection with depot steroids every 3 weeks is a good alternative, especially for areas on the back that are difficult to access.
+Externa: Highly potent corticoid externa or external retinoid (the sympt.
+Therapy with highly potent corticosteroids (also over large areas) has proved successful in our own experience and in the experience of some authors.
+Injections with depot steroids every 3 weeks are a good alternative, especially in areas of the back that are difficult to reach with cream.

 Alternative: Good experiences have been made with systemically administered allopurinol (100 mg/day/p.o.).
 The mechanism of action is unclear.
-Possibly an inhibition of the cross-linking of collagen fibers is induced via the inhibition of xanthine oxidase and via an antioxidant effect.
+It is possible that the inhibition of xanthine oxidase and an antioxidant effect inhibit the cross-linking of collagen fibers.

-Alternative: Recently, several publications have been reported describing good clinical results with dupilumab (Gil-Lianes J et al. 2022; Ying Y et al. 2022 ).
+Alternative: Recently, several publications have been published describing good clinical results with dupilumab (Gil-Lianes J et al. 2022; Ying Y et al. 2022 )

-Care: in addition to consistent skin care, it is useful to cover the sites with a hydrocolloid plaster (dissolves the central plug, promotes healing, prevents scratching).
+Care: in addition to consistent skin care, it is advisable to cover the areas with a hydrocolloid plaster (dissolves the central plug, promotes healing, prevents scratching).

-In the acquired form of perforating collagenosis, a relapsing course is known.
-There is a not inconsiderable tendency to spontaneous healing.
-It is important to treat the underlying disease (e.g. precise adjustment of diabetes mellitus).
+The acquired form of perforating collagenosis is known to have a relapsing course.
+There is a not inconsiderable tendency to heal spontaneously.
+It is important to treat the underlying disease (e.g. precise control of diabetes mellitus).

 Perforations of the skin (perforating dermatoses) are found as a secondary phenomenon in a larger number of diseases.